Our writer loved going solo and finding a lot of free or inexpensive things to do in San Antonio on a budget…

 “It’s a different pace of life.
 But there’s something beautiful about that,” says Quasia, who moved there from New York City.
 “I like it.”
 I like San Antonio, too.

-A Historic City to Enjoy on a Budget
+A Historic City to Enjoy

 San Antonio — once a Spanish mission and colonial outpost in 1718 — has a population of around 1.5 million residents living over a huge area of 465 square miles.
 It is the second largest city in Texas, after Houston.
 It’s also the seventh largest city in the United States, 75 miles southwest of Austin, the state capital, 190 miles west of Houston, and 250 miles south of Dallas.